aws/s2n-tls/docs/USAGE-GUIDE.md

 In TLS1.3, session ticket messages are sent after the handshake as "post-handshake" messages, and may not be received as part of calling `s2n_negotiate()`.
 A s2n-tls server will send tickets immediately after the handshake, so clients can receive them by calling `s2n_recv()` immediately after the handshake completes.
 However, other server implementations may send their session tickets later, at any time during the connection.

 Additionally, in TLS1.3, multiple session tickets may be issued for the same connection.
 Servers can call `s2n_config_set_initial_ticket_count()` to set the number of tickets they want to send and `s2n_connection_add_new_tickets_to_send()` to increase the number of tickets to send during a connection.

+### Keying Material Lifetimes in Session Resumption

+Users may have questions on how long a secret generated from a full handshake is re-used with session resumption.
+The mechanism to expire old keying material varies based on TLS version.
+In TLS1.2, the server only issues a new session ticket when doing a full handshake.
+Therefore the lifetime of the keying material inside the ticket is tied to the lifetime of the key used to encrypt the ticket.
+In TLS13, the encrypted ticket has an explicit lifetime stored in it, after which the keying material inside cannot be re-used.
+Servers can call `s2n_connection_set_server_keying_material_lifetime()` to configure this value.

 ### s2n\_config\_set\_client\_hello\_cb